jnozzi/cocoadev.com/markdown/NSSyncConduit.md

 + (BOOL) isApplication;

 /**
- * This returns an General/NSArray,
+ * This returns an NSArray,
- * which contains General/NSString objects.
+ * which contains NSString objects.
- * Each General/NSString indicates a class name
+ * Each NSString indicates a class name
- * which is an General/NSSyncDataClass.
+ * which is an NSSyncDataClass.
  * [having trouble dumping the stuff for this].
  *
- * The General/DataClasses returned are the forms of data
+ * The DataClasses returned are the forms of data
  * that this conduit will support syncing.
  *
- * General/DataClasses represent types of syncing.
+ * DataClasses represent types of syncing.
- * The only General/DataClasses I know about are:
+ * The only DataClasses I know about are:
- *     - General/NSSyncContactDataClass (General/AddressBook)
+ *     - NSSyncContactDataClass (AddressBook)
- *     - General/NSSyncICalendarDataClass (iCal)
+ *     - NSSyncICalendarDataClass (iCal)
  *
  * I haven't dug deep but there are likely bookmark ones, etc.
  * for .mac and Safari
  */
-+ (General/NSArray*) supportedDataClasses;
++ (NSArray*) supportedDataClasses;

 /**
- * This returns an General/NSArray,
+ * This returns an NSArray,
- * which contains General/NSConduit objects,
+ * which contains NSConduit objects,
  * which are presumably instances of the
  * local conduit's own subclass.
  * This is obviously most useful